Which NFL teams will allow fans at games in Week 4 of the 2020 season?

 (POSTPONED) Pittsburgh Steelers at Tennessee Titans – Nissan Stadium*

-- The Titans were supposed to have approximately 7,000 fans in the stadium this Sunday against the Steelers but the game has been postponed and the situation is being revaluated after 8 members of the organization tested positive for COVID-19 this week.
+- The Titans were supposed to have approximately 7,000 fans in the stadium this Sunday against the Steelers but the game has been postponed to a later date and the situation is being revaluated after 8 members of the organization tested positive for COVID-19 this week.

 Los Angeles Chargers at Tampa Bay Buccaneers – Raymond James Stadium